parthspatel/nix-model-repo/docs/IMPLEMENTATION_PLAN.md

 ## Overview

-This document outlines the step-by-step implementation plan for the Nix AI Model Plugin.
+This document outlines the step-by-step implementation plan for the Nix Model Repo Plugin.
 We follow a bottom-up approach: define interfaces first, implement core utilities, then build higher-level abstractions.

 ---